GetStream/fastlane-plugin-stream_actions/README.md

 gem 'fastlane-plugin-stream_actions'
 ```

-## About stream_actions
+## About Stream Fastlane Actions

-Stream Actions are used to share the codebase and automate the release process for Stream SDKs.
+Stream Actions are used to share the scripts and fastlane actions across multiple repositories and automate the release process of iOS Stream SDKs.

 ## Start working on this plugin